Hierarchical Black Hole Mergers in Nuclear Star Clusters: A Combined Dynamical-Secular Channel for GW231123-like Events: Merger rate

 The middle and bottom panels of Fig. \ref{fig:Merger rate} show that for $M_\bullet=4\times10^6M_\odot$, the binary–single channel produces few 2G/1G mergers.
-The 2G/1G binaries have smaller semi-major axes than 2G/2G systems ($a_{\2G/\1G}^\mathrm{BS}\ll a_{\2G/\2G}^\mathrm{BS}$), suppressing the ZLK effect and giving $T_\mathrm{m}/T_\mathrm{evap}\gg1$.
-In contrast, the tidal capture channel dominates 2G/1G production due to the high 1G BH density, though most of these binaries also satisfy $T_\mathrm{m}/T_\mathrm{evap}\gg1$, with only $f_2\lesssim15\%$ entering the ZLK window where $T_\mathrm{m}\lesssim T_\mathrm{evap}$.
+This is because, even though $a_{\2G/\1G}^\mathrm{BS}$ is comparable to $a_{\2G/\2G}^\mathrm{BS}$, the lower total mass of the 2G/1G binary prolongs the GW merger timescale, thereby yielding $T_\mathrm{m}/T_\mathrm{evap}\gg1$.
+In contrast, the tidal capture channel dominates 2G/1G production due to the high 1G BH density, though most of these binaries also satisfy $T_\mathrm{m}/T_\mathrm{evap}\gg1$, with only $f_3\lesssim15\%$ entering the ZLK window where $T_\mathrm{m}\lesssim T_\mathrm{evap}$.
 For 1G/1G mergers, neither tidal capture nor binary–single channels are effective: tidal capture binaries are too compact ($a_{\1G/S}^\tide\ll a_{\2G/S}^\tide$) and merge before further encounters, while systems formed in the binary–single channel experience weak ZLK excitation ($a_{\1G/\1G}^\mathrm{BS}\ll a_{\2G/\2G}^\mathrm{BS}$).
-Only GW capture contributes significantly to 1G/1G mergers.
-As $M_\bullet$ increases, the influence radius $R_\mathrm{inf}$ expands \cite{Tremaine 2002}, shifting the active merger region outward and reducing merger rates.
+Only GW capture contributes significantly to 1G/1G mergers \footnote{As shown in Fig. \ref{fig:Merger rate} (bottom panel), the 1G/1G merger rate from our dynamical-secular channels is negligibly low (orders of magnitude below the total LVK rate).
+Therefore, the 2G BHs in our model cannot be produced by these particular channels.
+Instead, they are assumed to be supplied by other well-established mechanisms (e.g., isolated binary evolution, SMBH-induced ZLK mergers, or dynamical scatterings; and references therein).
+This external supply justifies our steady-state approximation for $N_{\rm 2G}$ in the rate calculation.
+As a consistency check, the 1G/1G merger rate implied by maintaining $N_{\rm 2G} = {\rm const}$ can be estimated as $\Gamma \simeq N_{\rm 2G}/T_A$ (see Appendix \ref{App:Appendix B}).
+For our fiducial value ${\cal F}_{\rm 2G}=0.05\%$, rescaling to the number of Milky Way-like galaxies in the local universe yields a rate of a few $\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$.
+This value represents the total 1G/1G merger rate within NSCs arising from various formation channels (not just those considered in this work), and falls below the LVK-inferred total BHB merger rate of $27.5$-$49.4 \, \mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ \citep[e.g.,][]{LIGO-2026}.
+Thus, the steady-state 2G BH abundance assumed in our model does not overproduce 1G/1G mergers relative to current observational constraints. }.
+As $M_\bullet$ increases, the influence radius $R_\mathrm{inf}$ expands \citep[e.g.,][]{Tremaine 2002}, shifting the active merger region outward and reducing merger rates.
 For $M_\bullet\gtrsim5\times10^7M_\odot$, only the GW capture channel remains viable.
 This is because the high velocity dispersion prolongs the encounter times, allowing binaries to merge before further interactions, while the larger galactic distances suppress the ZLK effect.